bitbonsai/huepp/README.md

 ![Screenshot... so you read alt texts, huh?](http://bitbonsai.com/huepp/huepp.png)

 ## Q&A

+### It doesn't work on iPhone!
+Well... blame apple for using a crappy webview for Chrome.
+Possible solutions:

+1. Try with Safari
+2. Fix it
+3. Gimme an iPhone so I can fix it (I recommend this one)

+In case of 3, make it permanent so I can avoid future bugs.

 ### How long did you take to do this master piece?
 1,5h.
 Hence the **awesome** code